Mordialloc railway station: History

-On 5 December 1995, Mordialloc was upgraded to a Premium Station.
+In 1990, security fencing was provided for the stabling yard.
+On 5 December 1995, Mordialloc was upgraded to a premium station.

+In early 2011, the stabling yard was upgraded.
 On 9 September 2013, whilst travelling through the McDonald Street level crossing, a wagon on the Long Island steel train derailed, causing lengthy delays.
 In October 2015, new accessible toilets were provided at the station.

 On 7 October 2021, the signal panel was abolished, with control transferred to the Kananook Signal Control Centre.